Looking for competitive CMC and VMC certificates in 2026? We hear you.

 Step 2: Prepare your BIMI logo (for CMC and VMC)

 The logo must be an SVG Tiny PS (Portable/Secure).
 No JavaScript, no external references, no forbidden tags.
-You often need to hire a designer to convert your logo.
+You often need to hire a designer to convert your logo, or use our free BIMI Tiny-PS Converter.

 Step 3: Request the Mark Certificate